withastro/compiler/.changeset/chilly-chairs-enjoy.md

 '@astrojs/compiler': minor
 ---

-Newlines at the end of Astro files are now stripped before the Astro file is processed.
+Trailing space at the end of Astro files is now stripped from Component output.